-Even with "easy to use" "theme builder", building a site that is pretty is one thing, building one that is optimized AND secure is white another.
+Even with "easy to use" "theme builder", building a site that is pretty is one thing, building one that is optimized AND secure is quite the another.

 Top 5 things I hate: 1 - Hypocrites & Hypocrites who call others hypocrites, 2 - Lack of respect / Disrespect for authority, 3 - Not taking personal responsibility, 4 - Socialism of human rights (take away 1 groups rights to give to another’s), 5 - Wordpress